 How Your House’s Characteristics Affect Painting Cost

-Here are the main factors that will affect the cost to paint your house exterior:
+Here are the main factors that will affect the cost to paint a house exterior:

 - Siding material.
 What kind of material is your home sided with?
 Siding materials ranked in order from cheapest to most expensive to (re)paint are aluminum, concrete, vinyl, wood, stucco, and brick.

 - Condition of your siding and amount of prep required.
 While removing the old paint probably won’t be necessary, if your siding is in rough shape, there may be a lot of prep work involved.
+You may also need multiple coats of paint to get the job done.
 Tasks like washing the house exterior, getting rid of flaking paint, and repairing any damage are all time-consuming and will add to the cost.

 - Trim.
 Painting features such as ornate trim, molding, shutters, columns, gutters, and so on is also labor-intensive, which once again raises the price of the job.

 - Number of stories.
 It’s not only the size of your home in square feet but its height as well that determines the difficulty of the job.
+If you live in a two-story house, the exterior painting cost may be higher.
 Painting the upper floors of a multi-story house often requires the use of scaffolding for accessibility.

 Price Per Hour For Exterior House Painting